hkhanuja/Unlearning/README.md

 This phase involves designing adversarial prompts to test the robustness of unlearning methods.
 We explore techniques to "jailbreak" unlearned models and extract unsafe responses.
 The corresponding implementation is in:
 - **Branch `part_2_jailbreaking`**

+`prompt_attack` folder contains different notebooks for various unlearned models that tries to attack the models using prompt engineering techniques to extract out the unlearned information.

 ### Part 3: Unsafe-to-Safe Response Transformation Framework
 In this phase, we developed a lightweight framework to transform unsafe responses into safe ones.
 The framework uses:
 1. An **LSTM-based classifier** to detect unsafe responses.